Best Jazz Ride Cymbals – Give Those Jazz Tunes Some Color

 Size, thickness, and material are all important factors when choosing a cymbal that is going to suit your playing style.

-To help you make an informed decision, I have selected four of the best jazz ride cymbals on the market.
+To help you make an informed decision, I have selected four jazz ride cymbals worth considering.
 All of these cymbals are perfectly suited for jazz, with subtle differences between them that will have you leaning closer to one product than the others.

 Best Jazz Ride Cymbals to Add Some Groove to Your Tunes

-Here is my handpicked list of the best jazz ride cymbals for the money.
+Here is the handpicked list of my favorite jazz ride cymbals.

 Founded in 1981 in the small village of Meductic, Canada, Sabian quickly made a name for themselves in the music industry by producing quality cymbals that range from budget-friendly to top-tier products.
 The SBR2012 Pure Brass falls into the first category but still offers a lot of bang for your buck.